Captain Triumph: Crack Comics

-The End of Quality Comics
+The end of Quality Comics

 By the mid-1950s, with television and paperback books drawing readers away from comic books in general and superheroes in particular, interest in Quality's characters had declined considerably.
 After a foray into other genres such as war, humor, romance and horror, the company ceased operations with comics cover dated December 1956.
 Many of its properties were sold to National Periodical Publications (now DC Comics) which chose to keep only a few titles running, such as Blackhawk and G.I.
 Combat.
 Though it owned the rights to Captain Triumph, DC would not use the character for several more decades.

 The All-Star Squadron

 Captain Triumph appears on the cover of the first issue of All-Star Squadron as one of a group of photos spread over a table, along with the tag line "Who Will Be the Heroes of the....All-Star Squadron" although he does not actually appear within the issue - or anywhere else in the series, for that matter.
-Writer Roy Thomas indicates he always intended to use Captain Triumph in All-Star Squadron, but never got around to it before the title was cancelled.
+Writer Roy Thomas stated that he always intended to use Captain Triumph in All-Star Squadron, but never got around to it before the title was cancelled.

-Animal Man

-Captain Triumph appears in flashback in a small cameo in one issue of Grant Morrison's Animal Man series, fighting the unsuccessful supervillain The Red Mask who describes him - from his not unbiased viewpoint - as possessing "the personality of a deck chair".

 The Titans

 Captain Triumph retires from action at an unknown time.
-Lance later appears in The Titans as a friend of Jesse Quick's mother, the aged heroine Liberty Belle.
+Lance later appears in The Titans as a friend of Libby Lawrence.
 Michael is still present as a spirit, but has apparently gone psychotic in the many years of inactivity.
-The twins discover a love affair between Jesse and her mother's young fiancé.
-Lance tries to confront the fiancé on the matter but is taken over by Michael's ghost, who as Captain Triumph quickly murders the man for his infidelity to his friend.
+The twins discover Libby's young fiancé's love affair.
+Lance tries to confront the fiancé on the matter but is taken over by Michael's ghost who quickly murders the man for infidelity to his friend.

-Jim Shelley on Flashback Universe refers to this tale of an insane, murdering Captain Triumph as "his last appearance…probably best forgotten".
+Jim Shelley on Flashback Universe refers to this tale of an insane, murdering version of Captain Triumph as "his last appearance…probably best forgotten".

 Female version

-A new, female Captain Triumph debuts in Uncle Sam and the Freedom Fighters.
+A female version of Captain Triumph debuts in Uncle Sam and the Freedom Fighters.
 This version only demonstrates super-strength and the ability to fly.